Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security

 How do I use it?

-You use your CNetID/UCHAD ID and password to login once when directed to a Shibbolized site's login page.
-After logging in to one application that uses Single Sign-On (like myUChicago), you'll be able to access the other applications that use Single Sign-On: the only action required on your part is to sign in as per usual to applications you use.
+You use your CNetID/UCHAD ID and password to log in once when directed to a Shibbolized site's login page.
+After logging in to one application that uses Shibboleth (like myUChicago), you'll be able to access other Shibbolized applications for which you have permission.
+The only action required on your part is to sign in as usual to the applications you normally use.

-If you are accessing sensitive information or personal data, be sure to quit your browser to log out of your Single Sign-On session when you are done to ensure that your information remains private.
-If you are the administrator of a resource interested in implementing Web Single Sign-On, this Authentication Service Overview may be useful.
+If you are accessing sensitive information or personal data, be sure to quit your browser to log out of your Shibboleth session when you are finished to make sure your information remains private.
+If you are the administrator of a resource interested in implementing Shibboleth, the article Authentication Service Overview may be useful.

-Whether a site uses Shibboleth may be determined on sight by the little white hippogriff icon in the bottom right-hand corner of the login screen or by the inclusion of the words “shibboleth” in the URL.
+You can tell whether or not a site uses Shibboleth on sight by the little white hippogriff icon in the bottom right corner of the login screen, or by the inclusion of the word “shibboleth” in the URL.